15 Short Inspirational Stories with a Moral [Motivational stories]

 Moral of the story:

-Life’s hardships are inevitable and we’ll all be put through the ringer at some point, often through no fault of our own.
+Life’s hardships are inevitable.
+We’ll all go through hardship, often for no fault of our own.

 Don’t let these challenges alter your feelings of self-worth.
-You’ll always be enough; you have something unique and special to give and offer the world.
+You’ll always be enough; you have something unique and special to offer the world.

 inspiringstory3-1358617